-We have incurred losses since our inception in December 2002 and, as of June 30, 2011 we had experienced net losses during the development stage of \$161.2 million.
+We have incurred losses since our inception in December 2002 and, as of September 30, 2011 we had experienced net losses during the development stage of \$168.5 million.
 We have financed our operations to date principally through the sale of capital stock, debt financing and interest earned on investments.
-Through December 31, 2010, we had received net proceeds of \$160.5 million from the sale of common stock and preferred stock, including \$39.1 million from our initial public offering in November 2007, \$58.2 million from a public offering, private placements and registered direct offerings in 2010 and 2009, and \$35.8 million in debt financing, \$746,000 to finance equipment purchases and \$35.0 million to finance working capital.
+Through December 31, 2010, we had received net proceeds of \$160.5 million from the sale of common stock and preferred stock, including \$39.1 million from our initial public offering in November 2007 and \$58.2 million from a public offering, private placements and registered direct offerings in 2010 and 2009.
+In addition, through December 31, 2010, we had received \$35.8 million in debt financing, \$746,000 to finance equipment purchases and \$35.0 million to finance working capital.
+On September 28, 2011, we completed the sale of 8,800,000 shares of common stock, together with warrants to purchase an additional 1,760,000 shares of common stock with an exercise price of \$1.90 per share, in a public offering at an aggregate price of \$1.65 per share and corresponding warrant.
+We received gross proceeds of \$14.5 million before deducting offering expenses.

-As of June 30, 2011, we had \$27.4 million in cash, cash equivalents and restricted cash.
-Of this amount \$23.3 million was invested in short-term money market funds that are not considered to be bank deposits and are not insured or guaranteed by the federal deposit insurance company or other government agency.
+As of September 30, 2011, we had \$35.6 million in cash, cash equivalents, restricted cash and short-term investments.
+Of this amount \$30.4 million was invested in short-term money market funds that are not considered to be bank deposits and are not insured or guaranteed by the federal deposit insurance company or other government agency.
 These money market funds seek to preserve the value of the investment at \$1.00 per share; however, it is possible to lose money investing in these funds.
 Cash in excess of immediate requirements is invested in accordance with our investment policy, primarily with a view to liquidity and capital preservation.
 At times, such deposits may be in excess of insured limits.
 We have not experienced any losses on our deposits of cash and cash equivalents.
-We believe that the cash, cash equivalents and restricted cash balance as of June 30, 2011, together with any interest income we earn on these balances, will be sufficient to fund operations in 2012, assuming our planned commercialization and we do not receive any other additional funds.
+We believe that the cash, cash equivalents, restricted cash and short-term investments balance as of September 30, 2011, together with any interest income we earn on these balances, will be sufficient to fund operations into 2013, assuming our planned commercialization and we do not receive any other additional funds.